slapula/carvel-pihole/README.md

 # pihole

-Installs pihole in kubernetes (using Carvel Tools)
+Installs pihole on kubernetes (using Carvel Tools)

 ## Source Code